 APEX models commuting by assigning a work sector to each employed individual based on commuting data for that individual's home sector.
 Two commuting data files are required.
 These are files consisting of: 1) commuting flow data (the Commuting Flow file), and 2) commuting time data (the Commuting Time file).
 Nationwide files are supplied with APEX.
 The nationwide Population Data and both Commuting input files use census tracts as the sectors.
 The Population Data files and the two commuting files must refer to the same census.
-As part of step 2 (Figure 2.1), APEX can extract the flows for the selected home sectors from the Commuting Flow file and derive profile level commuting times from the Commuting Time file.
+As part of step 2 (Figure 2.1), APEX can extract the flows for the selected home sectors from the Commuting Time file.
 The development of the commuting files is described below.